3 Questions to…Stefan Hessenbruch, Director of Customer Success at iGrafx, About Why BPM and RPA are a Strong Team

 The main advantage of RPA is clear: repeatable processes or tasks can be easily and automatically processed.
 If you combine RPA with other technologies such as BPM, there are many other possible uses for the bots.
 With BPM, productive processes can be flexibly designed, implemented, optimized and automated for the entire company, thus aligning business functions with customer needs.
 A detailed modeling of all processes, their stringent execution, simulation, automation and monitoring as well as continuous improvement, form the core elements of BPM.
 Before processes are automated using RPA, they should be integrated into a BPM system in order to be able to prioritize the projects that are suitable for the RPA.
 Through RPA, a sophisticated BPM approach can help organizations gain more business value through change and innovation.
 Only a holistic solution enables companies to identify, evaluate, prioritize, execute, and ultimately control suitable projects for an RPA.

 Anyone who deals with the topics of process management or business optimization today cannot ignore the term “process mining”.
-In process mining, business processes are analyzed and reconstructed using digital traces in IT systems.
-The individual process steps are combined, and the process is visualized and evaluated.
+Process mining delves into digital traces from IT systems, analyzing and reconstructing business processes.
+We merge individual process steps into a clear visual representation, then evaluate it for improvements.
 Process Mining is thus a methodology of process management.
 It supports companies in modeling process knowledge and gaining real insight into their own processes.

 Another big topic is customer experience.
-So-called “customer journey maps” help to identify where the customer is in contact with the company, whether these points trigger positive or negative feelings and how such interactions can be improved.
-With Business Process Management, it is possible to model this customer journey as well as the systems, processes and risks required to strengthen customer focus and improve the customer experience.
-Of course, such a journey can also be depicted for employees, products, partners, suppliers and more.
+Customer journey maps pinpoint touchpoints, unearthing positive and negative emotions to guide improvement With Business Process Management, it is possible to model this customer journey as well as the systems, processes and risks required to strengthen customer focus and improve the customer experience.
+Unfold journeys for more than just customers!
+Engage employees, products, partners, and suppliers with powerful story maps.

 Related Content